Main Content

 To evaluate the model loss function using automatic differentiation, use the dlfeval function, which evaluates a function with automatic differentiation enabled.
 For the first input of dlfeval, pass the model loss function specified as a function handle.
 For the following inputs, pass the required variables for the model loss function.
 For the outputs of the dlfeval function, specify the same outputs as the model loss function.

-To update the learnable parameters using the gradients, you can use the following functions.
+To update the learnable parameters, you can use these functions.

 FunctionDescription